Combinatorial Proofs in Bordered Heegaard Floer homology

-\subsubsection{More Pieces of Arcslide}
+\subsubsection{More pieces of arcslide}

-We now finish our analysis of various pieces of the arcslide.
-The next case we consider is
+We now compute some arrows whose corresponding domains touch both $c_1$ and $c_2$.
+We focus on the overslide cases, with the underslide cases being similar.
+First, if $b_1$ is directly above $c_1$, the local Heegaard diagram is as follows.
+We focus on arrows whose domain is restricted inside this diagram.

-Here the two horizontal lines where the 1-handle is attached contain the $\alpha$-arcs on the $C$ pair.
+Here the two horizontal lines where the 1-handle is attached contain the $\alpha$-arcs for the $C$ pair.
 Immediately above and below these two lines are the points $b_1$ on the left and $b_1'$ on the right.